fikayo-sanni/ductape-docs/docs/paystack.md

    - Go to [cloud.ductape.app](https://cloud.ductape.app/auth/login) and sign up or log in (Google sign-in supported).

 ### 2. **Access Your Dashboard**
    - Once logged in, you’ll land on your dashboard.
-Click on **Apps** in the sidebar.
+Click on **Apps** in the top menu.
    ![Apps View](/img/dashboard-paystack.png)

 ### 3. **Find Paystack APIs**